ibalampanis/ai-ethics/guide.md

 # AI and Ethics

-Artificial Intelligence (AI) has the potential to revolutionize various aspects of society, but it also raises significant ethical concerns that must be addressed to ensure responsible development and deployment.
+Artificial Intelligence (AI) has the potential to revolutionize various aspects of society.
+However, alongside its potential benefits, AI also brings forth a host of ethical concerns that must be carefully addressed to ensure responsible development and deployment.

 - [Ethical Concerns](#ethical-concerns)
   - [Bias and Fairness](#bias-and-fairness)